-1. General.

-- 1.1.
+- 1. General. - 1.1.
 The Championships must be organised in strict accordance with the FEI GRs, and the Dressage Rules. - 1.2.
-The FEI Championships must be held sometime during a long school holiday.

-1.3.
-Minimum participation:
+The FEI Championships must be held sometime during a long school holiday. - 1.3.
+Minimum participation: - 1.3.1.

-- 1.3.1.
 Continental Championships can only be held if at least three (3) National Federations and/or Regional Teams are represented at the first Horse Inspection. - 1.3.2.
 Outside Europe, Continental Championships/Games for U25, Young Riders, Juniors, Children and Pony Riders may be held with any number of Regional Teams from at least two (2) National Federations. - 1.4.
 These FEI Championships take precedence over all other international Dressage Events. - 1.5.
 No CDIO will be authorised during the two (2) weeks which precede any of these FEI Championships (for FEI Continental Championships, on the Continent where the FEI Championship is to be held).
 Exceptions to this rule may be made by the Board of the FEI in agreement with the OC of the Championship concerned. - 1.6.
+No entry fee nor starting fee may be charged unless cash prizes are awarded.
 The FEI may stipulate a maximum global entry fee annually for these FEI Championships. - 1.7.
-No CDIO other than the Team Championship is allowed on the occasion of a Championship, neither is an Athlete allowed to ride more than one (1) Horse in each Competition.

-2. U25, Young Riders, Juniors and Pony Riders.
+No CDIO other than the Team Championship is allowed on the occasion of a Championship, neither is an Athlete allowed to ride more than one (1) Horse in each Competition. - 2.
+U25, Young Riders, Juniors and Pony Riders. - 2.1.
+The Team Competition, The Individual Competition and the Freestyle Test (individual Competition) comprise the Competitions for the FEI Championships.

-- 2.1.
-The Team Competition, The Individual Competition and the Freestyle Test (individual Competition) comprise the Competitions for the FEI Championships. - 2.2.
-Medals will be awarded for all three (3) Competitions.
+- 2.2.
+Medals will be awarded for all three (3) Competitions. - 2.3.

-2.3.
 Competition Format: